Anthem (NYSE:ANTM) Releases Quarterly Earnings Results, Beats Estimates By $0.42 EPS

-Anthem (NYSE:ANTM) released its quarterly earnings data on Tuesday.
-The company reported $6.79 earnings per share for the quarter, topping the consensus estimate of $6.37 by $0.42, MarketWatch Earnings reports.
-The company had revenue of $35.55 billion for the quarter, compared to analyst estimates of $35.35 billion.
-Anthem had a net margin of 3.27% and a return on equity of 15.24%.
-Anthem’s revenue for the quarter was up 16.0% compared to the same quarter last year.
-During the same period in the previous year, the business earned $4.20 EPS.
+Anthem (NYSE:ANTM) issued its quarterly earnings data on Tuesday.
+The company reported $6.79 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $6.37 by $0.42, MarketWatch Earnings reports.
+The company had revenue of $35.55 billion during the quarter, compared to analyst estimates of $35.35 billion.
+Anthem had a return on equity of 15.24% and a net margin of 3.27%.
+Anthem’s revenue was up 16.0% on a year-over-year basis.
+During the same quarter in the previous year, the firm earned $4.20 earnings per share.

-In other news, Director Ryan M. Schneider purchased 1,300 shares of the business’s stock in a transaction dated Friday, July 23rd.
-The stock was bought at an average price of $384.36 per share, with a total value of $499,668.00.
-Following the acquisition, the director now owns 4,714 shares in the company, valued at approximately $1,811,873.04.
-The acquisition was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Corporate insiders own 0.28% of the company’s stock.
+In related news, Director Ryan M. Schneider bought 1,300 shares of the company’s stock in a transaction on Friday, July 23rd.
+The stock was bought at an average cost of $384.36 per share, for a total transaction of $499,668.00.
+Following the acquisition, the director now directly owns 4,714 shares in the company, valued at $1,811,873.04.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+0.28% of the stock is currently owned by insiders.

-Several analysts recently commented on the stock.
-Truist lifted their target price on shares of Anthem from $450.00 to $490.00 and gave the stock a “buy” rating in a report on Thursday.
-Stephens lifted their target price on shares of Anthem from $440.00 to $475.00 and gave the stock an “overweight” rating in a report on Thursday.
-Cantor Fitzgerald lifted their target price on shares of Anthem from $430.00 to $455.00 and gave the stock an “overweight” rating in a report on Thursday, July 22nd.
-Seaport Global Securities assumed coverage on shares of Anthem in a report on Friday, July 9th.
-They set a “buy” rating and a $430.00 target price for the company.
-Finally, SVB Leerink lifted their target price on shares of Anthem from $403.00 to $430.00 and gave the stock a “market perform” rating in a report on Thursday.
-Three research analysts have rated the stock with a hold rating and nineteen have assigned a buy rating to the stock.
-Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $437.18.
+Several brokerages have issued reports on ANTM.
+Citigroup upped their target price on Anthem from $445.00 to $497.00 and gave the stock a “buy” rating in a research note on Thursday.
+Seaport Res Ptn reaffirmed a “buy” rating on shares of Anthem in a research note on Friday, July 9th.
+Stephens upped their price target on Anthem from $440.00 to $475.00 and gave the stock an “overweight” rating in a research note on Thursday.
+Jefferies Financial Group increased their target price on Anthem from $447.00 to $453.00 and gave the stock a “buy” rating in a research note on Thursday, July 22nd.
+Finally, Mizuho increased their target price on Anthem from $380.00 to $385.00 and gave the stock a “neutral” rating in a research note on Thursday, July 22nd.
+They noted that the move was a valuation call.
+Three research analysts have rated the stock with a hold rating and nineteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and an average price target of $437.18.

 Anthem, Inc provides life, hospital and medical insurance plans.
 It offers a broad spectrum of network-based managed care health benefit plans to the large and small employer, individual, Medicaid, and Medicare markets.
 The company operates through the following segments: Commercial & Specialty Business, Government Business, IngenioRx and Other.